tpcarlson/synth-diy/sycamore/MANUAL.md

 | 0   | 10  | 20  | 60  | 35  |
 | C0  | D0  | E0  | C1  | G0  |

-Going back to the controls on the front panel, there are two ways to influence how quantisation works:
+Going back to the controls on the front panel, there are two ways to influence how quantization works:

 - Use the "Scale" encoder to choose one of the predefined scales, or a custom one if you have one defined.
 This defines the full set of notes to be used, for example the Major scale.